asayers/manifesto/README.md

 I transfer the data to a remote location, I leave behind an empty file to prevent it from being recreated in the buffer.

+Also, a note on using GPG in the way demonstrated above: be aware that the identity of the public key used when creating the backup is visible to anyone with access to the encrypted data.

-However, like I said: I don't really want to be giving advice about how to do backups.
+However, like I said: I don't really want to be telling anyone how they should do their backups.
 Please figure out a scheme which satisfies *your* needs!

 ## Related work